 - Next, if you don’t already subscribe to Dr. Sullivan’s weekly Talent Newsletter, you can do that here.

-- Also, if time permits, join the well over 10,000 that have followed or connected with Dr. Sullivan on LinkedIn.
+- Also, join the well over 11,000 that have followed or connected with Dr. Sullivan’s community on LinkedIn.